rupinder1274/projects/README.md

 # projects
-this is my first git by rupinder
+this is my first git by